Just this week, a person came into my Portland dental office and asked,

 What you eat, when you eat, how much you eat, how much water you drink and how much sleep you get, all make a huge impact on your overall health.
 If you place a high value on your health, my recommendation is to see a dentist who is most concerned about seeing you be your healthiest.

 Almost everything that gets into our bodies comes through the oral cavity.
-The same blood, nerves and lymph goes through the mouth as it does in every other part of the body.
-A Holistic Dentist not only understands this, but reflects this understanding in the health-promoting recommendations that they make to their patients (and hopefully in their own health and wellness!)
+The same blood, nerves, and lymph go through the mouth as it does in every other part of the body.
+A Holistic Dentist not only understands this but reflects this understanding in the health-promoting recommendations that they make to their patients (and hopefully in their own health and wellness!)

 To me, that’s the true definition of a Holistic Dentist.